taksheel-coder/WRO-FE_Team_Yobotics/README.md

 ---

+## Obstacle Management

+Obstacle detection and handling are accomplished entirely through computer vision.
+The camera, using OpenCV, scans for blocks by applying a broad HSV color filter and strict shape analysis to distinguish valid obstacles from background noise.
+When an obstacle is detected, the robot centers itself with respect to the block and approaches at a reduced speed (40% lower than normal) for precise alignment and safe maneuvering.

+The robot calculates the distance to the obstacle using the camera’s 92mm focal length and mathematical models implemented with NumPy.
+Upon reaching the target distance, it determines the correct turn direction based on the block’s color.
+After passing the obstacle, the robot resumes its wall-following and pathfinding logic, maintaining efficient progress throughout the challenge.

+---

 ## Testing & Calibration

 - **Step-by-step guides** for calibrating each subsystem (motors, servo, sensors, camera) are available in the `/docs` folder.